-As a member of the North American Sea Glass Association, we are committed to educating collectors, consumers, and retailers as to the properties and benefits of genuine, pure, unaltered sea and beach glass.
+As a member of the International Sea Glass Association, we are committed to educating collectors, consumers, and retailers as to the properties and benefits of genuine, pure, unaltered sea and beach glass.
 As a member of the Sanibel-Captiva Shell Club we promote the study of mollusks and the shells they create.
 We have a no-live-shelling policy: Please be sure shells are empty and sand dollars, sea stars, and sea urchins are no longer alive before you bring them home, and please don't use or sell shells harvested from live animals, including live sand dollars, sea stars, and sea urchins.

 We recommend books and products because we truly love them!
 We sometimes provide links on the Beachcombing website to make it easy to purchase products online from many different sites.
 As an Amazon Associate, we earn from qualifying purchases made when you click on our links and make purchases on Amazon, but please purchase items wherever it works best for you.
 Thanks!